Paige Fischer

-Paige Fischer is an environmental scientist from the Pacific Northwest whose research focuses mainly on the human dimensions of environmental changes.
+Alexandra Paige Fischer, who goes by her middle name, Paige, is an environmental scientist from the Pacific Northwest whose research focuses mainly on the human dimensions of environmental changes.
 She is especially interested in forest ecology and conservation.
 She is currently an assistant professor at the University of Michigan's School for Environment and Sustainability, teaching upper-level classes about analysis methods and social vulnerability to climate change.

 Early life and education

 Fischer grew up in Oregon and was interested in forests and their effects on humans from a young age.
 She received her B.A. in Cultural Anthropology from Hampshire College in Amherst, Massachusetts in 1994.
 She then spent two years at the University of Peradeniya in Sri Lanka as a Fulbright Scholar.
 There, she studied the local and national policy and the cultural influences relating to and affecting forest management.
 She later returned to Oregon where she studied at Oregon State University.
 She earned her M.S. in 2003 and her Ph.D. in 2006, both in the social science of Forest Resources.
 While completing her PhD, she received the Ford Foundation Community Forestry Research Fellowship, allowing her to conduct research on conservation policy in Willamette Valley forests.
 After completing her education at Oregon State University, she received the school's Alumnus of the Year Award in 2011.
 She was recognized for her generous support and contributions to the College of Forestry.